bsu-cs315/FP-Risky-Brain/README.md

 Use `W` `A` `S` `D` to move your player.
 Use `left-click` to shoot.
 Use `R` to reload.
 Use `E` to interact with objects.
 Use `1` to change to primary weapon.
 Use `2` to change to secondary weapon.

+## Game Overview

+The only goal is to survive as long as possible during a zombie invasion.
+You earn money by killing zombies invading the house.
+You can unlock doors using money to access new areas.
+There are 2 weapons scattered on the walls across the house.
+Good luck and stay out of arm's reach!

 ## Project Report

 ### Reflection